Partner seen via:

 Jyotisha doesn't care about government legal status; it cares about the 3-way spiritual anchoring of the vow between two partners and the Divine (where the witness/official/homa/priest are representatives of the Divine Law).

-Ironically for us in the West, what doesn't qualify as marriage is long-term live-in partnerships in which vows have never been spoken including"common law' marriages without children.
+Ironically for us in the West, what doesn't qualify as marriage is long-term live-in partnerships in which vows have never been spoken including European-traditional common law marriages without children.

 However, should such a partnership produce a child, the child becomes a witness to the commitment (in a big way!) and a live-in partnership with children becomes a Jyotisha marriage.